 Timeline and Approach

-The is taking a phased approach to writing requirements and profiles for mobile credential ecosystems that include data flow endpoints as well as the individuals and organizations behind those endpoints.
+The PEMC WG is taking a phased approach to writing requirements and profiles for mobile credential ecosystems that include data flow endpoints as well as the individuals and organizations behind those endpoints.
 The table below presents these phases – updated from the 2021 charter —with estimates of their durations.
 Note that we expect that some of the work in the phases will overlap to ensure that expectations are aligned across the ecosystem.